 LED name Status Description

 ON All PHYs are validly linked.

 Link/Active Flashing One of the PHYs has failed.

 OFF All PHYs are offline.

 12 Gb link speed

 Speed 6 Gb/3 Gb linkspeed

 OFF No connection

 The controller is operating normally.

-$\bigcirc \bigcirc / 2$ Acomponent failure occurred.
+$\bigcirc \Theta / \mathbb{R}$ Acomponent failure occurred.

-All PHYs are validly linked.One of the PHYs has failed.All PHYs are offline.12 Gb link speed6 Gb/3 Gb link speedNo connectionThe controller is operating normally.
+Initialization is ongoing.

-• PSU LED
+PSU LED

 Color Description

-6 The system is connected to the power source but the system is not turned on.
+9 The system is connected to the power source but the system is not turned on.

 The PSU is operating normally.

 The PSU is faulty.

 The PSU LED alerts you of the current status of your PSU and cooling module components.
-When either of the components fails, you must replace the PSU/cooling module immediately.
+When either of the components fail, you must replace the PSU immediately.